Host Family FAQs

 Q. What do I do when the student arrives?

 A. To a student, first impressions are very important; therefore, we highly recommend that you take the time out of your busy schedule to show your new student around your neighborhood.
 Some students would also like to open bank accounts at a bank branch nearby or get to know how to do their basic shopping.
 As host, you also need to show your student around your home and let them know how to use your kitchen equipment, laundry equipment, give them tips on how to stay safe, etc..
 Students normally get very busy later when they start school, so the first week is a great time to bond and to get to know each other.
 Because the student will be very tired upon arrival (some traveling over 24 hours and having a massive time difference) we recommend letting them rest for at least 1 day before introducing them to family, friends and a new culture.

-Q. Will I be in contact with the Homestay Director throughout the year?
+Q. Will I be in contact with the Director of International throughout the year?

-A. Yes, your Homestay Director is required by Madison Christian School to be in monthly contact with you and your student.
-The Homestay Director is required to visit with your student(s) in person the first month and continue to contact the student on a monthly basis, visiting him/her every other month in person at a minimum.
-Your Homestay Director will help support you with any questions or adjustment issues that you may have throughout the year.
-Madison Christian encourages you to reach out to your Homestay Director between monthly contacts if you have any issues, big or small.
+A. Yes, your Director of International is required by Madison Christian School to visit with your student(s) in person the first month and continue to contact the student on a monthly basis, visiting him/her every other month in person at a minimum.
+Your Director of International will help support you with any questions or adjustment issues that you may have throughout the year.
+Madison Christian encourages you to reach out to your Director of International if you have any issues, big or small.

 Q. What happens if the placement doesn’t work out?